Frequently Asked Questions

 How much will I get paid?

 Hourly wages are determined by the level of skill, ability, and responsibility required by the position.
 The wage scale for student positions is located here.

 When and how do I get paid?

-Students are paid once a month.
-Paydays are the 15th of the month following the month worked (e.g. September work is paid on October 15).
-The academic year payroll schedule is linked here.
+Students are paid twice a month.
+The academic year student payroll schedule is linked here.

 Students are paid through direct deposit into a bank account of their choice or payment may be applied directly to a student account.
 More information about getting paid can be found here.

 What kind of paperwork do I have to complete to be able to work on campus?